Associate Professor, Psychology

 As a part of his career, Justin Boyce has engaged in grant-writing and has had success with obtaining funding for his research and service projects.
 Of note is a grant a he received several years ago for $360,000 to support his initiative to develop Secondary and Tertiary Mental Health Prevention Treatment Programs for Returning Operation Enduring Freedom and Operation Iraqi Freedom Veterans.
 Not only did Boyce write the grant proposal that resulted in the grant funding, he also developed and implemented the clinical treatment program for veterans in the tri-state catchment area.
 He received recognition awards from the VA System for both the success of his grant-writing and also for the success of his development and implementation of the treatment program that served Iraqi and Afghanistan veterans who had been in theater serving on the front lines.

-Justin Boyce is married to his wife, Bren, for the past 21 years, and they have two sons, ages 19 and 11, respectively.
+Justin Boyce is married to his wife, Bren, for the past 24 years, and they have two sons, ages 22 and 14.
 Justin Boyce enjoys gardening and has been successful with growing Okra, Carrots, Squash, Peas, Tomato, Peppers and herbs, to name a few.
-He reports trying his hand at corn this year.
+He reports trying his hand at corn a few years ago.
 Justin Boyce is known to be a really good cook and enjoys making Caribbean and American cuisine.

-He lives by the motto, “Think Big” and credits his many successes to the encouragement and support of his mother, Elvera and his grandmother, Christalia who helped foster his belief that the Sky is the Limit and that even then, we should not limit our successes to even that of the sky.
+He lives by the motto, “Think Big” and credits his many successes to the encouragement and support of his mother and maternal grandmother who helped foster his belief that the Sky is the Limit and that even then, we should not limit our successes to even that of the sky.